 And above all… it’s just not a selling point.

 You have to remember that in consumer electronics, there’s always a push to make something cost less while keeping quality high.
 This means keeping component counts low and manufacturing runs long.
 DIRECTV is looking for features that truly add value to its products and consumers overwhelmingly say Caller ID doesn’t add value.
 Look, I get it.
-There are 25 million households in the AT&T pay TV world.
+There are over 20 million households in the AT&T pay TV world.
 Even if .1% of people want something, that’s 25,000 people who want it.
 And that seems like a lot of people.
 It is a lot of people.
 But it’s a tiny percentage of the customer base and sometimes in order to move ahead and make money (we are talking about a business here) you have to do what the 99.9% of people want, not what the .1% of people want.

 So unfortunately yes, I would imagine moving forward there are going to be 25,000 people or so who really miss caller ID.
 Are you one of them?